James Dockery

 James Dockery (born November 9, 1988) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played for the Cleveland Browns and Carolina Panthers.
 He played college football for the Oregon State Beavers.
-He currently is the head coach at Xavier College Preparatory High School in Palm Desert, California.
+He was previously the head coach at Xavier College Preparatory High School in Palm Desert, California.
+He and the school parted ways after the 2025 season.
+Dockery is currently the head football coach at Indio High School.